 Kenneth L. Pearce has reported a bug that appears when using multiple citation commands inside the annotation field of annotated bibliographies.
-As late as I am with the file for the 16th edition, I shall attempt to address this in a future release.
+As late as I am with the update to the 16th edition of the Manual, I shall attempt to address this in a future release.
 If you run into this problem, he suggests placing all the citations together in parentheses at the end of the annotation, though on my machine this doesn't always work too well, either.

 Version 1.5 of biblatex revised the way the package deals with breaking long URLs and DOIs across lines.
 The new code is designed to deal as elegantly as possible with as wide a variety of cases as possible, but in a few of my test entries it has caused some line-breaking issues of its own.
 Depending on the nature of your cited sources, it may be useful for you to revert to the older, pre-1.5 biblatex behavior, something which is easily done by copying and pasting the old definition of the \biburlsetup command into your document preamble.
 If you look in the preambles of cms-notes-sample.tex or cms-dates-sample.tex, you can see the redefinition and copy it from there, just to see whether it helps your situation.
-If it would be generally useful, I could also easily turn it into a package option.
-Feedback welcome.
+Biblatex 1.7 also now provides several new counters for tuning the formatting of URLs, and these may serve you better than the old code.
+I have tested them in cms-dates-sample.tex and they work well.
+Cf. biblatex.pdf, § 4.10.3.